 Rempel Family Farm offers a variety of organic crops.
-We grow the following vegetables: arugula, mustard, mizuna, basil, beans, beets, broccoli, Brussels sprouts, cabbage, kale, lettuce, tomatoes and much more!
+We grow the following vegetables: arugula, mustard, mizuna, basil, beans, beets, broccoli, brussel sprouts, cabbage, kale, lettuce, tomatoes and much more!
 Our service area includes Wasilla and Anchorage.
 If you have any questions about our farm or the type of organic vegetables we produce, please call us today.

 Rempel Family Farm is located in the Butte area near Palmer, Alaska with virgin soils, abundant water and wilderness for 150 miles to the east.
 We raise over 100 varieties of Certified Organic vegetables on 135 acres that Mark’s dad purchased from the Federal Government in 1960.